coq-io/system/README.md

 See the complete documentation online on [doc/io-effects-unix](http://clarus.github.io/doc/io-effects-unix/IoEffectsUnix.Unix.html).

 ## Extraction
 To run a program you can extract it to [OCaml](https://ocaml.org/).
-Install the extraction library:

-    opam install coq:io-effects:unix:ocaml

-and evaluate:
+Do:

     Definition main := Extraction.Lwt.run (Extraction.eval hello_world).
     Extraction "main" main.